gitbrunoh/cube3d/README.md

  To do this, we used MinilibX, which is a simplified library based on X-System.

- project developed by me and https://github.com/nyykooo
+ Project developed by me and https://github.com/nyykooo

  You can walk through the maze using the keys "w", "s", "a" and "d".
  If you hold the keys "shift" + "w" the player will run.